OPEC set for easy oil deal, secretary-general dispute

-VIENNA (Reuters) - OPEC oil exporters look set this week to avoid a quarrel about how much crude they produce and argue instead about who should be the group’s next secretary-general.
+VIENNA, Dec 11 (Reuters) - OPEC’s oil exporters look set this week to avoid a quarrel about how much crude they produce and argue instead about who should be the group’s next secretary-general.

-Oil prices are roughly where OPEC wants them - comfortably above $100 a barrel - but there is deadlock over who should be the new public face of the organization.
+Oil prices are roughly where OPEC wants them - comfortably above $100 a barrel - but there is deadlock over who should replace Libyan Abdullah El-Badri as the public face of the organization.

 “At current prices there is little incentive to change either the 30 million OPEC-wide production target or to reduce actual production, running around 31.0 million,” said Washington consultancy PFC Energy.

-Signs are though that leading OPEC producer Saudi Arabia recognizes that crude demand growth is slowing as the global economy stalls again.

-An OPEC report on Tuesday showed Saudi trimmed output to 9.5 million bpd in November from a 30-year high above 10 million bpd earlier in the year, reducing overall OPEC output to 30.8 million bpd.

-OPEC’s own maths suggest that it is pumping much more than world markets need, pointing to a stockbuild and the possibility of a fall in prices at the start of next year.
+OPEC’s own maths suggest that, despite oil prices at a lofty $107 a barrel, it is pumping more than world markets need - pointing to a potential stockbuild and the possibility of a fall in prices at the start of next year.

-Cartel economists assess demand for OPEC crude in the first half of 2013 at 29.25 million bpd, implying a 1.5 million bpd stockbuild during that period on the 90 million bpd world market assuming current OPEC rates of supply.
+Experts meeting on Monday at OPEC headquarters in Vienna agreed that demand for OPEC crude in 2013 would average 29.7 million bpd, suggesting current output will build stocks by 1.3 million bpd on the 90 million bpd world market.

-“While prices are in the comfort zone there is little appetite for over-analyzing the fundamentals even if there is a little too much oil,” said Bill Farren-Price of Petroleum Policy Intelligence.

-Oil inventories in industrialized OECD countries already are at 59.6 days of future demand, according to the International Energy Agency, significantly above the five‐year average for the first time in 2012.
+Oil inventories in industrialised OECD countries have risen to nearly 59.6 days of future demand, according to the International Energy Agency, significantly above the fiveyear average for the first time in 2012.

-That may spur OPEC’s price hawks - Iran, Algeria and Venezuela - to seek assurances from Saudi Arabia, the biggest exporter, that it will trim output should prices fall below $100 a barrel.
+That may spur OPEC’s price hawks - Iran, Algeria and Venezuela - to seek an assurance from Saudi Arabia, the biggest exporter, that it will trim output should prices fall below $100 a barrel.

 “Many countries have used $100 for their budgets so I think the price now is good for us,” said Iraqi Oil Minister Abdul-Kareem Luaibi.

-Venezuelan Oil Minister Rafael Ramirez said he expected no change in output policy.

-Saudi Arabia has filled the one-million-bpd gap left by sanctions against Iran’s nuclear program that have sliced its exports in half, so Riyadh would be expected to cut first in the event prices take a dive.
+Saudi Arabia has filled the one-million-bpd gap left by sanctions against Iran’s nuclear programme that have sliced exports in half, so Riyadh would be expected to cut first in the event prices take a dive.

 While agreement on output policy looks straightforward, a decision on who to appoint secretary-general does not.